 So we’ve just reviewed a classical way to convert an Android app to iOS (and vice versa) or, if speaking more correctly, to build the second app with minimal effort and resources.

 However, if you’re still looking for the solution that relies on a shared codebase, we can provide you with it, too!

 👨💻 Cross-platform development: kill two birds with one stone

 All the major mobile OS have their own software development kits which are also known as SDKs.
 Moreover, SDKs have preferred languages that we’ve already mentioned before (Swift and Objective-C for iOS and Java for Android).
 Generally, so as to build a mobile app developers use these programming languages and official SDKs.
 That’s how native apps are born.

 But there’s another solution that allows you using a single codebase to create an app for several platforms at once.
 For this purpose, you will need a cross-platform framework.
 We at Stormotion have experience working with React Native which was created by Facebook developers and use it on most of the Mobile Products we create for SME’s and Startups.

 It’s also possible to create a hybrid “HTML5” cross-platform app using PhoneGap and similar tools.
 Yet, we strongly recommend you to avoid such a solution.
 Why?
 The apps created this way don’t meet a high bar of the UX set by native apps.
 Moreover, hybrid HTML5 apps usually face a poor performance, a sluggish UI and a higher battery consumption.

-Let’s together remind the key takeaways of this article:
+Let’s summarize the key points of this article:

-If you need any professional help with the iOS to Android migration or vice versa, feel free to contact us.
-We would be happy to answer all your questions or port your app from one platform to another!
+If you’re looking for a Tech-Team, which will help with the iOS to Android migration or vice versa, feel free to reach out.
+We’ll be happy to port your business app from one platform to another!